All-Order Wichmann and Kroll Contribution in Heavy Electronic and Exotic Atoms: Vacuum Polarization Contribution to the Lamb Shift

 \end{widetext} In order to calculate the wave function of the antiproton, we add the difference between the potential seen by a point charge in the presence of a homogeneously charged sphere and Eq.~\eqref{Eq:FntPart} into the Dirac equation.
 With these antiprotonic wave functions, we can calculate the vacuum polarization shift again using Eq.~\eqref{Eq:EVP}.
 The results for the same elements and atomic states as in the muonic case are shown in Table~\ref{Tab:MDpb} along with the nuclear model dependence.

 The numerical results in the table clearly show that the effect of VP is even more enhanced in antiprotonic atoms compared to that of muonic ones because of their higher mass.
 In the high-$Z$ regime, the VP shift is very similar in size for the first few low-lying states due to the wave function being almost fully contained in the nucleus where the VP potential is close to being constant.
 Moreover, the correction remains very large for the circular Rydberg states at more than \SI{2}{\kilo\eV} for the Uehling part and more than \SI{100}{\eV} for the all-order Wichmann and Kroll contribution in antiprotonic uranium at the $14r_{27/2}$ state.
 Despite this fact, the influence of the nuclear model is relatively small in the highly excited states while its influence is naturally very large for the lowest states.
 As for muonic atoms, the uncertainty coming from the nuclear charge radius is smaller than the nuclear model dependence at around \SI{81}{\eV} and \SI{0.5}{\eV} for $E^{(1)}_\text{VP}$ and $E^{(3+)}_\text{VP}$ in the $1s$ state of uranium, reducing quickly for higher states.
 The influence of the finite size of the antiproton on the VP is relatively small and amounts to only around \SI{30}{\eV} and \SI{1}{\eV} of the Uehling and Wichmann and Kroll correction for the low-lying states of uranium and is even smaller for lighter elements and highly excited states.
+The results are in good agreement with Patkó$\Check{\text{s}}$ and Pachucki~\cite{pap2025}, who find a shift of 909.72~\si{\eV} for the $10m_{19/2} \to 9l_{17/2}$ transition in \isotope[132][54]{Xe} by including the one- and two-loop VP in the Schrödinger equation, compared to our value for the one-loop VP of 918.6~\si{\eV}.